Do You Know How Our Flavored Coffee Beans are Flavored?

 For regular, caffeinated, flavored coffee, Orinoco’s Master of Flavoring, David Ramirez, uses Brazilian coffee beans, which are lighter, less dense, and absorb liquid (and, subsequently flavoring agents) more readily.

-Our decaf flavored coffees utilize a decaf Columbian base, while organic coffees call for a Peruvian bean.
+Our decaf flavored coffees utilize a decaf Colombian base, while organic coffees call for a Peruvian bean.

 Flavoring agents are selected.